Athletics at the 2020 Summer Olympics – Men's long jump: Competition format

 The 2020 competition continued to use the two-round format with divided final introduced in 1952.
 The qualifying round gave each competitor three jumps to achieve the qualifying distance of 8.15 metres; if fewer than 12 men did so, the top 12 (including all those tied) advanced.
 The final provided each jumper with three jumps; the top eight jumpers received an additional three jumps for a total of six, with the best to count (qualifying round jumps are not considered for the final).

 Records

-Prior to this competition, the existing world, Olympic, and area records are as follows.
+Prior to this competition, the existing global and area records are as follows.